 How can it help with planning media strategies?

 Planning effective media strategies require direction and focus.
 Insights gained by data-driven marketing can help shape the focus of a campaign.
-Careful studying and analysis of trends can allow marketing companies to predict future behaviour based on past engagements.
+In addition, careful studying and analysis of trends can allow marketing companies to predict future behaviour based on past engagements.

-How you use the data to drive your campaign will depend on what the ultimate goal of the campaign is.
-Are you seeking to boost sales or simply raise initial awareness of your brand?
-Data insights will be able to steer you in the right direction and mean you are not wasting your time and energy working off inaccurate analysis and information.
+How you use the data to drive your campaign will depend on the campaign’s ultimate goal.
+For example, are you seeking to boost sales or raise initial awareness of your brand?
+Data insights will steer you in the right direction and mean you are not wasting your time and energy working off inaccurate analysis and information.

-Data-based insights will be able to give you a much clearer and accurate analysis of what goals you can set and what a realistic measure of success is.
+Data-based insights will give you a much clearer and accurate analysis of what goals you can set and what a realistic measure of success is.